pulumi/pulumi-command/docs/_index.md

 layout: package
 ---

-The Pulumi Command Provider enables you to execute commands and scripts either locally or remotely as part of the Pulumi resource model.
-It provides a lightweight configuration management solution for cloud infrastructure, allowing you to run setup scripts, install software, and configure servers without requiring dedicated tools like Ansible or Chef.
+The Pulumi Command Provider enables you to execute commands either locally or remotely as part of the Pulumi resource model.
+It’s commonly used for running shell scripts or performing configuration management tasks with tools like Ansible, Puppet, or Chef.
 The package also includes a resource for copying assets and archives to remote hosts via SSH.
-Resources in the command package support running scripts on `create`, `update`, and `destroy` operations, supporting stateful command execution.
+Resources in the command package support running scripts on create, update, and destroy operations, supporting stateful command execution.

 There are many scenarios where the Command package can be useful: